rafaelbicudo/tools/tutorials/prep_qmmm.md

 Total charge is 0.00000.
 No need for fixing numerical fluctuations.
 ```

-In this case the `-gro` flag indicates a single file, `-chk` includes the checkpoint line in the input file and `-ec 10` set the cutoff distance as 10 Angstrom.
+In this case the `-gro` flag indicates the single file `box.gro`, `-chk` includes the checkpoint line in the input file and `-ec 10` set the cutoff distance as 10 Angstrom.
 Since we didn't specify the `-pr` flag, the default value will equally redistribute the net charge over the 10% most distant atoms, which in this case, corresponds to around -0.0038 per atom.
 To visualize the system, we can run:

 ```
 $ python $tools/prep_qmmm.py benzene.itp water.itp ethanol.itp -res UNK -rn 1 2 -k "B3LYP/STO-3G Charge NoSymm" -gro box.gro -ec 10 --test